-22. Choose Three Focal Points in the Room
+25. Choose Three Focal Points in the Room

-Try this: pick three points in the room (typically: left, center, right) and take time to direct your delivery toward each physical focal point in the room.
+Try this: pick three points in the room (typically: left, center, right).
+Take time to direct your delivery toward each physical focal point in the room.
 Also, focus on the center when making your primary points.

-23. Vary Your Sentence Length
+26. Vary Your Sentence Length

-Do not speak in monotone for your whole presentation.
+Don't speak in monotone for your whole presentation.
 Be conscious to raise and lower your voice tone.
 Otherwise people will tune you out, and you'll come across like the teacher in Charlie Brown.

-25. Practice in Front of a Mirror
+28. Practice in Front of a Mirror

-26. Use “Present Mode” When Rehearsing
+29. Use “Present Mode” When Rehearsing

 When you finally are ready to hit the Present button in PowerPoint, make sure you use the Present Mode option.
-This allows for you (and only you) to view additional notes about each slide—just in case you forget something!
+This allows for you (and only you) to view extra notes about each slide—just in case you forget something!

-27. Practice With New Audiences!
+30. Practice With New Audiences!

 If possible, try doing a few real live test runs as a webinar or even at a local Toastmasters organization to get some feedback from a live audience.